-Game creators typically include a segment either on the Steam webpage, their personal site, or a similar spot, where they explain the minimum and suggested computer prerequisites.
+Game creators typically include a segment either on the Steam webpage, their personal site, or a comparable spot, where they explain the minimum and suggested computer prerequisites.

-Before exploring this topic further, we need to elucidate why these stipulations are listed in the first place and which ones are crucial for what.
+Before exploring this topic further, we need to elucidate why these specifications are listed in the first place and which ones are vital for what.

 Table of ContentsShow